 Please review our Training & Certification Catalog for pricing information

 The certification exam is proctored remotely via streaming audio, video, and screen sharing feeds.
 The screensharing feed allows proctors to view candidates' desktops (including all monitors).
 The audio, video, and screen sharing feeds will be stored for a limited period of time in the event that there is a subsequent need for review.

-Exams are delivered online and Candidates must provide their own computer with:
+Candidates must provide their own computer with:

 Reliable internet access